 2.1.
 Reporting or monitoring?
 It is important that there be a very clear understanding of what is being attempted.
-It is proposed that "monitoring" be the objective of this reporting exercise, defined simply as "measurements taken according to a standard methodology over a period of time, so that status and trends may be detected."
+It is suggested that "monitoring" be the objective of this reporting exercise, defined simply as "measurements taken according to a standard methodology over a period of time, so that status and trends may be detected."
+The monitoring system should provide the information which will lead to the improved management of World Heritage properties.

-It should be noted that appropriate monitoring procedures are standard parts of most international conservation instruments, including the Law of the Sea, the Ramsar Wetlands Convention, the Convention on International Trade in Endangered Species, and the Migratory Species Convention.
+It should be noted that appropriate monitoring procedures are standard parts of most international instruments, including the Law of the Sea, the Ramsar Wetlands Convention, the Convention on International Trade in Endangered Species, and the Migratory Species Convention.

 - 2.2.
 Guidelines.
-The monitoring system should provide the information which will lead to the improved management of World Heritage properties.
-The following are several guidelines to ensure that the monitoring system will provide the information required by both the national Management Authority and the World Heritage Committee, while ensuring that questions of national sovereignty are not at issue, and that no inappropriate burden is placed on State Parties. - 2.2.1.
-The monitoring system should be primarily self-monitoring, whereby States report annually on their own sites; comparisons are most appropriate when made between over time for the same site, or between planned and actual achievement for the site. - 2.2.2.
-The reports should be summarized by IUCN for presentation to the Committee. - 2.2.3.
-The reports should be used primarily for information, including for the public; the Committee should also use the reports as a basis for assessing Technical Cooperation requests, or applications for consideration for the World Heritage in Danger list. - 2.2.4.
+The following are several guidelines to ensure that the monitoring system will provide the information required by the Committee, while ensuring that questions of national sovereignty are not at issue, and that no inappropriate burden is placed on State Parties. - 2.2.1.
+The monitoring system should be primarily self-monitoring, whereby States report annually on their own sites, comparisons are most appropriate when made between over time for the same site, or between planned and actual achievement for the site. - 2.2.2.
+The reports should be summarized by the World Heritage Secretariat for presentation to the Committee. - 2.2.3.
+The reports should be used primarily for information, including for the public; the Committee should also use the reports as a basis for assessing Technical Cooperation requests. - 2.2.4.
 In the long run, the annual reports could provide an important source of information to all State Parties on the effective management of World Heritage Properties. - 2.2.5.
-The reports should be made annually, but should not place an undue burden on the State Party; the reports should therefore be simple, but with ample scope for additional voluntary information. - 2.2.6.
-IUCN and the World Heritage Secretariat should provide whatever assistance may be required to fill out the reports for the first year, it is expected that the subsequent annual up-dating would be a relatively simple and straight-forward task requiring about one hour per World Heritage Property (provided the Responsible Authority collects the necessary information on a regular basis).
+The reports should be made annually, but should not place an undue burden on the State Party; the reports should therefore be simple, but with ample scope for additional voluntary information.